 The Declaration of Trust was amended as of November 8, 2006 to permit the Manager to allow for the withdrawal of redemption notices prior to a redemption date.
 The Declaration of Trust was further amended as of December 20, 2006 to permit the Fund to designate as part of the redemption price any capital gains realized by the Fund during the year in which the redemption occurs.
+The Declaration of Trust was further amended as of June 8, 2009 to permit the Fund to register and issue Units through the Book-Entry Only System (as such term is defined in the Declaration of Trust).

 Pursuant to the Declaration of Trust, the Trustee has retained Brompton Funds Limited as the Manager of the Fund.
 Brompton Funds Limited also acts as the principal investment advisor of the Fund.
-The Fund retained RBC Investor Services Trust as the Custodian of the Fund Property and Flaherty & Crumrine as sub-advisor of the Fund to make investment decisions concerning Fund Investments.
+The Fund retained CIBC Mellon Trust Company as the Custodian of the Fund Property and Flaherty & Crumrine as sub-advisor of the Fund to make investment decisions concerning Fund Investments.